International Study Centre

 In order to apply for your visa, you must:

-• First, apply for the programme of your choice at the International Study Centre, and receive an offer.
+• First, apply for the programme of your choice at the University of Sussex International Study Centre, and receive an offer.

 • Next, you must send the requested documents to be checked by the Admissions team or your Student Enrolment Advisor.